RationAI/xopat/README.md

 In fact, some (such as `params` or `name` are somehow derived if missing).
 - `name` - visualisation name
 - `params` - visualisation parameters, supported:
+    - `experimentId` - this visualisation-dependent parameter, not really important (unless used by some plugins)
     - `uniqueId` - necessary only to set up in case multiple instances of webGL framework are running
     - `losslessImageLayer` - optional, whether the first layer (tissue) should use lossless data transfer, default `false`
     - `losslessDataLayer` - optional, whether the second layer (data) should use lossless data transfer, default `true`